Drumcree conflict: 1998

 On Sunday 12 July, Jason (aged 8), Mark (aged 9) and Richard Quinn (aged 10) were killed when their home was petrol bombed by loyalists.
 The boys' mother was Catholic, and their home was in a mainly-Protestant part of Ballymoney.
 Following the murders, William Bingham (County Grand Chaplain of Armagh and member of the Orange Order negotiating team) said that "walking down the Garvaghy Road would be a hollow victory, because it would be in the shadow of three coffins of little boys who wouldn't even know what the Orange Order is about".
 He said that the Order had lost control of the situation and that "no road is worth a life".
 However he later apologized for implying that the Order was responsible for the deaths.

+Ian Paisley claimed that the petrol bombing of the Quinn home was unrelated to the Drumcree dispute:

 The murders provoked widespread anger and calls for the Order to end its protest at Drumcree.
 Although the number of protesters at Drumcree dropped considerably, the Portadown lodges voted unanimously to continue their standoff.

-On Wednesday 15 July the police began a search operation in the fields at Drumcree.
+On Wednesday 15 July, the police began a search operation in the fields at Drumcree.
 A number of loyalist weapons were found, including a homemade machine gun, spent and live ammunition, explosive devices, and two crossbows with more than a dozen homemade explosive arrows.

+Protests against the Parades Commission ban on the Garvaghy Road march continued throughout 1998.
+On 5 September, a loyalist crowd of several hundred staged a demonstration in Portadown town centre, carrying placards proclaiming, "No Taigs Here".
+Members of the assembled crowd assaulted and shouted abuse at Catholics in the vicinity.
+Dozens of families carrying out their weekend shopping, many with children, fled.
+One eyewitness, in the town centre with her two young sons, recalled: "They were like animals.
+The hatred was in their eyes.
+Women with children as young as mine were calling us Fenian bastards."
+Shortly before 5 pm a Catholic-owned business was gutted in a petrol-bomb attack and others were damaged by men openly armed with baseball bats, chains and crowbars.

+During a confrontation in the Corcrain Road area of Portadown, a loyalist threw a pipe bomb packed with explosives, ammunition and shotgun pellets at a line of RUC officers shielding a Catholic enclave.
+Two police officers were seriously injured; one of them, 30-year-old Constable Frank O'Reilly, a Catholic-born practicing Presbyterian, took the full force of the blast, shattering his riot shield.
+Some of the crowd reportedly cheered as the officers were taken to hospital.
+O'Reilly had lost an eye, had shrapnel embedded in his skull and spent five weeks in critical condition in Royal Victoria Hospital before succumbing to his injuries on 6 October.